sreedevi-langoju/12weekawsworkshopchallenge/week1/Labs/HighlyAvailable_And_Scalable_WebApplication.md

 * You can check the list of secret values with the name mysecret as shown below.
 * Click mysecret hyperlink and find Secret value tab.
 And click Retrieve secret value button.
 * Click Edit button, and check whether there is dbname and immersionday in key/value section.
 If they were not, click Add button, fill out the value and click save button.

+##### Step 5(c):Access RDS from EC2:

+<b>Allow the web server to access the secret</b>

+* Sign in to the AWS Management Console and open the IAM console  .
+In the navigation pane, choose Policies, and then choose Create Policy.
+* Click Choose a service.
+* Type Secrets Manager into the search box.
+Click Secrets Manager.
+* Under Access level, click on the carat next to Read and then check the box by GetSecretValue.
+* Click on the carat next to Resources.
+For this lab, select All resources.
+Click Next: Tags.
+* Click Next: Review.
+* On the Review Policy screen, give your new policy the name ReadSecrets.
+Click Create policy.
+* In the navigation pane, choose Roles and type SSMInstanceProfile into the search box.
+This is the role you created previously in Connect to your Linux instance using Session Manager.
+Click SSMInstanceProfile.
+* Under Permissions policies, click Attach policies.
+* Search for the policy you created called ReadSecrets.
+Check the box and click Attach policy.
+* Under Permissions policies, verify that AmazonSSMManagedInstanceCore and ReadSecrets are both listed.

+##### Try the Address Book:

+* Access the [EC2 Console] (https://console.aws.amazon.com/ec2/v2/home?instanceState=running ) window and click load balancer.
+After copying the DNS name of the load balancer created in the compute lab, open a new tab in your browser and paste it.

+* After connecting to the web server, go to the RDS tab.
+* Now you can check the data in the database you created.
+* This is a very basic exercise in interacting with a MySQL database managed by AWS.
+RDS can support much more complex relational database scenarios, but hopefully this simple example will make the point clear.
+You are free to add/edit/delete content from the RDS database using the Add Contact, Edit and Remove links in the address book.